What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Towards Managing Prompt Underspecification

 \textbf{Curate requirements to be more aligned with developer needs, by validating the validators.} Both optimization and monitoring rely on robust requirement validators.
-While validators can be separately tuned (e.g., we assessed LLM-as-judge reliability manually), a more rigorous approach is to close the loop between requirements and their validators.
-If a validator gives unstable (e.g., low-confidence or inconsistent) outputs—especially when compared to human annotations -- it likely signals ambiguity or misalignment in the requirement itself.
-To do so, future work can invest into meta evaluation and alignment of LLM-as-judge~\cite{shankar2024validates}, strategically have developers review (intentionally curated) validation results, and develop strategies that can refine the requirements.
-This could include expressing requirements in different representations (use few-shot demonstrations instead of natural language descriptions~\cite{khattab2023dspy}), decomposing compound goals, or simplifying unrealistic ones.
+While validators can be separately tuned (e.g., we performed manual validation), a more rigorous approach is to close the loop between requirements and their validators.
+If a validator gives unstable (e.g., low-confidence or inconsistent) outputs -- especially when compared to human annotations -- it likely signals ambiguity or misalignment in the requirement itself.
+To do so, future work can invest in meta evaluation and alignment of LLM-as-judge~\cite{shankar2024validates}, strategically have developers review (intentionally curated) validation results, and develop strategies that can refine the requirements.